More Money Didn’t Fix It

 We began where we always do: with presence.
 With noticing.
 With small, consistent ways to come back to her body and breath.

-Instead of pushing herself to “stay on top” of her finances, Willa began to track how her body responded to her money.
-Where the tightness showed up.
-When she wanted to shut down.
-What happened in her body when she thought about checking her account or raising her rates.
+Instead of pushing herself to “stay on top” of her finances, Willa began to track how her body responded to money.
+Where the tightness showed up, when she wanted to shut down, what happened in her body when she thought about checking her accounts or raising her rates.

-She breathed, she cried, and she unraveled the old narratives.
+She breathed.
+She cried.
+She unraveled old narratives.
 Bit by bit, her capacity grew.

 From control to connection